Mikhail Sergachev Game Preview: Lightning vs. Stars

 Sergachev Season Stats Insights

-- In 12 of 24 games this season, Sergachev has recorded a point, and three of those games included multiple points.
+- Sergachev has a point in 12 of 25 games this year, with multiple points in three of them.

-- Sergachev has had an assist in a game 12 times this season over 24 games played, with multiple assists in two games.
+- Sergachev has an assist in 12 of 25 games so far this year, with multiple assists in two of them.

-- The implied probability is 53.5% that Sergachev goes over his points prop total based on the odds.
+- The implied probability is 54.1% that Sergachev hits the over on his points prop total based on the odds.

-- There is a 47.6% chance of Sergachev having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of Sergachev going over his assist prop bet, based on the odds, is 48.8%.

 Sign up for Underdog fantasy today.